Georgia Tann: Tennessee Children's Home Society

-The all-female staff wore all-white nursing uniforms, despite the fact that they were mostly untrained and even substance abusers.
-The children were frequently sedated and those who were difficult to place were allowed to die of malnutrition.
+The all-female staff wore all-white nursing uniforms even though they were mostly untrained and even substance abusers.
+The children were frequently sedated, and those who were challenging to place were allowed to die of malnutrition.
 Tann regularly ignored doctors' recommendations for sick children, denying them care or medicine, which often led to preventable deaths from illnesses such as diarrhea.
-While some of her victims are known to be buried in Elmwood Cemetery in Memphis, Tennessee, other children were never accounted for, and the exact number of deceased children remains unknown, with estimates of about 500 deaths due to mistreatment.
+While some of her victims are known to be buried in Elmwood Cemetery in Memphis, Tennessee, other children were never accounted for.
+The exact number of deceased children remains unknown, with estimates of about 500 deaths due to mistreatment.

 Investigation and criminal charges

-At the time, so-called "black market" adoptions were not illegal, but were considered ethically and morally wrong.
+At the time, so-called "black market" adoptions were not illegal; still, they were considered ethically and morally wrong.
 Reasons of the day included the fact that young, unwed mothers were often coerced to give up wanted children, the suitability of the parents was often ignored, information about the child's heritage and medical history was lost, and adoptive parents were unaware of any physical or mental illness.
+However, by the late 1940s, lawmakers began to investigate these adoptions, and found support in public orphanages that were making fewer of their residents available for adoption.
+By that time, Tann was the head of the Adopted Children's Association of America.

 The Tennessee governor of the time, Gordon Browning, launched an investigation into the society on September 11, 1950, after receiving reports that the agency was selling children for profit.
 He assigned Memphis attorney Robert Taylor to the case.
 Two days later, the story was published in the media nationwide, including in the Memphis, Tennessee Commercial Appeal and The New York Times.
 Public Welfare Commissioner J. O. McMahan accused Tann and her cohorts of receiving as much as US$1 million in profits.
+Three months after Tann's death, the state of Tennessee sued Tann's estate for $500,000.
+The case was settled out of court with her beneficiaries ceding two-thirds of her $82,000 estate to the Tennessee Children's Home Society.

 The Tennessee Children's Home Society was closed in 1950.
-The state of Tennessee sued Tann's estate for $500,000.